 Nowadays, customers require 24/7 customer service and they do not want to experience long waiting times when contacting a company.
 Accordingly, companies realised that having a well functioning telephone system is extremely important, both for private and public organisations.

 One of the best options for companies wishing to implement office telephone systems are of course VoIP (Voice over Internet Protocol) systems.
 More precisely, WiFi VoIP Phones.

 If you are interested in getting professional advice about WiFi VoIP Phones please fill in the form at the top of this page.
-It only takes a minute and you can receive up to 4 tailor-made quotes from our experienced suppliers, free of charge.
+It only takes a minute and you can receive up to 4 tailor-made, non-binding quotes from our experienced suppliers, free of charge.

 The typical VoIP system is able to transmit phone calls into a digital format to the recipient, who receives the call on a traditional phone line.
-The call runs entirely through the Internet without any connection to the PSTN (Public Switched Telephone Network).
+Similarly to IP PBX systems the call runs entirely through the Internet without any connection to the PSTN (Public Switched Telephone Network).
 Usually the main piece of hardware that transmits calls is the VoIP phone, but wireless VoIP makes the connection to the software possible for many other wireless devices such as portable computers, tablets and smartphones.
 The device looks for the nearest and strongest WiFi access point to connect to and therefore, the strength and coverage of the Internet connection are crucial.